Seirdy/seirdy.one/content/posts/floss-security.md

 It's hard to figure out which syscalls and files a large program program needs by reading its source, especially when certain libraries (e.g. the libc implementation/version) can vary.
 A syscall tracer like [`strace(1)`](https://strace.io/)[^6] makes the process trivial.

-A personal example: the understanding I gained from `strace` was necessary for me to write my [bubblewrap scripts](https://sr.ht/~seirdy/bwrap-scripts/) to sandbox programs with the minimum permissions possible.
+A personal example: the understanding I gained from `strace` was necessary for me to write my [bubblewrap scripts](https://sr.ht/~seirdy/bwrap-scripts/).
+These scripts use [`bubblewrap(1)`](https://github.com/containers/bubblewrap) to sandbox programs with the minimum permissions possible.
 Analyzing every relevant program and library's source code would have taken me months, while `strace` gave me everything I needed to know in an afternoon: analyzing the `strace` output told me exactly which syscalls to allow and which files to grant access to, without even having to know what language the program was written in.
 I generated the initial version of the syscall allow-lists with the following command[^7]:

 ```
 strace name-of-program program-args 2>&1 \